Skip to content Skip to sidebar Skip to footer

 9. Track the Repair and Settlement Process

 Stay in communication with the repair shop and your insurer.
 Many insurance companies provide online portals or apps where you can track the progress of your claim and repairs.
 Keep copies of all estimates, receipts, and correspondence for your records.
-Wondering how long repairs will take?
-Check out our article on collision repair timelines.

 10. Review the Final Settlement